 Even weight-lifting was something I never thought I would do.
 It expands my sense of self.

 Yoga teachers have shared a similar fate to musicians in that online portals and scaled operations have effectively exploited the less savvy and created a situation where creators make a pittance while the key holders take the lion share (a la Spotify algorithms.)
 I am a big proponent of independent artists learning enough to own their own “means of distribution” so they can keep all the money and email addresses for themselves and not have all their eggs in a basket they don’t own.
-Your NOW PAGE idea was one of the first times I ever saw someone suggesting that we don’t need social media to connect to each other online and your website is an outlier of sorts (i.e. no header images or fancy website template and hosting your own audio files with
+Your NOW PAGE idea was one of the first times I ever saw someone suggesting that we don’t need social media to connect to each other online and your website is an outlier of sorts (i.e. no header images or fancy website template and hosting your own audio files with HTML5 audio player instead of using a hosting service.)
+What are your thoughts on how independent creators can “decentralize” and utilize the internet in ways that don’t give away the keys to their stores?

 First - consider INCENTIVES.